 Breakfast is served from 7:00 am to 7:35 am.
-Lunch service begins at 11:00 am - - 12:15 pm.
+Lunch service begins at 11:00 am - 1:00 pm.

-- All adult lunches must be pre-ordered or called in before 9:00 am on a daily basis. - All meals are to be consumed on campus. - Meals or leftovers are NOT to be taken home for consumption.
+- All adult lunches must be pre--ordered or called in before 9:00 am on a daily basis. - All meals are to be consumed on campus. - Meals or leftovers are NOT to be taken home for consumption. - Meal Modifications may be accommodated for medical reasons.

 The Annual Income Eligibility Parent Survey (AIEPS) replaces the Free and Reduced Price School Meals Family Applications, which is sent home on the first day of school with each student or may be picked up at our administration office.
-Please submit ONE survey per household.
+Please submit ONE survey per child/student.
 ALL STUDENTS ARE GIVEN ONE FREE BREAKFAST AND LUNCH PER DAY for this school year through the Community Eligibility Program (CEP).
-Eligibility Status remains the same as the previous school year for the first 30 days of the new school year.
-If the school does not receive a new AIEPS Form, your child will be changed to regular paying status for meals and the bus effective on the 31st day of the new school year.

-School Meal Prices as of July 1, 2018:
+Adult School Meal Prices as of July 1, 2024, Prices subject to change without notice: